 2021 MTV Video Music Awards: Complete list of winners and nominees

-The 2021 MTV Video Music Awards will return to New York City on Sunday.
-Doja Cat will host the live broadcast, which will air at 8 p.m.
-ET on MTV.
+The 2021 MTV Video Music Awards returned to New York City on Sunday.
+Doja Cat hosted the live broadcast, which aired on MTV.

-Justin Bieber leads the way with seven nominations, followed closely by Megan Thee Stallion, who picked up six nominations of her own.
+Justin Bieber took home awards for Artist of the Year and Best Pop while Olivia Rodrigo earned the Song of the Year award and Lil Nas X received the coveted Video of the Year award.

 Video of the Year